 Article Science

-The many faces of the Microbiome - our future health
+The many faces of the microbiome - our future health

 We speak to two of our microbiome experts, Dr Chris Quince and Dr Falk Hildebrand, on the future of microbiome health and how the Earlham Institute is influencing the microbiome science and innovation UK landscape.